 Interested in Hypnobirthing?

-I am trained in Confident Childbirth Hypnobirthing to enable you to learn techniques to help you have the most calm, confident and relaxed birth experience possible for you.
+I am trained in Confident Childbirth Hypnobirthing which helps you learn techniques to have the most calm, confident and relaxed birth experience possible for you.

-When shouldn’t a treatment be given?
+When shouldn’t you have a treatment?

-Cost of Pregnancy Reflexology
+Cost of Pregnancy Reflexology Ealing